Periodicity of ideals of minors in free resolutions: Introduction

 \subsection{Acknowledgments}

 Many questions and ideas that started this work were raised during the second author's collaboration with David Eisenbud, whose insights and generosity we gratefully acknowledge.
 We thank Luigi Ferraro, Srikanth Iyengar, Frank Moore, Claudiu Raicu, and Mark Walker for valuable conversations.
 We also thank Sarasij Maitra and Josh Pollitz for catching an error in an earlier draft of this paper.
 The computer algebra system \verb|Macaulay2|~\cite{M2} provided valuable assistance throughout this project.
 The second author was partially supported by Simons Collaboration Grant FND0077558.
 The third-named author acknowledges the grant GA \v{C}R 20-13778S from the Czech Science Foundation for support during a part of this work.
+Finally, we thank the referee for their helpful comments.